charlesRepo/StoryScroll/replit.md

 # Bedtime Story Discovery App

 ## Overview
 A mobile-first web application designed for discovering and creating bedtime stories for children.
 The app features a TikTok-style vertical swipe feed for browsing, AI-powered story generation, and personalized filtering.
+Supports **English and French** languages.
 Its purpose is to provide an engaging platform where parents can find, save, and create custom stories tailored to their children's age, language, and preferences, leveraging a rich library of both classical and AI-generated content.

 ## User Preferences
 Preferred communication style: Simple, everyday language.